Samsung Galaxy A16 5G

 - Design and Build: The A16 5G introduces IP54-rated splash resistance, a feature absent in the A15 5G.
 Both phones feature a similar plastic design, but the A16’s slightly slimmer bezels add a touch of refinement.

 - Display: Both devices sport AMOLED panels with 90Hz refresh rates.
-However, the A16 5G offers a larger 6.7-inch display compared to the 6.6-inch screen on the A15 5G.
+However, the Samsung Galaxy A16 5G offers a larger 6.7-inch display compared to the 6.6-inch screen on the A15 5G.
 Brightness levels are comparable, but neither supports HDR.

 - Performance: Depending on the region, the A16 5G’s chipset options (Exynos 1330 or Dimensity 6300) provide incremental improvements over the A15’s MediaTek Dimensity 6100+.
 GPU performance remains modest, with both phones struggling in intensive gaming scenarios.